 Yr.is is for me the best website to check the forecast all around Iceland according to the zone in which you’re located.

 Day / Night

-You already probably know that Iceland (like other countries in the North/South pole), gets a time in the year with “full” nights and “full” days.
-But as I said, it’s just one moment in the year and it’s actually never really 24 hours of sun light because it’s below the polar circle.
-What does it mean ?
-Concretely, during summer, the maximum pure suntime you could get would be approximately about 21 hours.
-However, even the 3 hours left are not litterally night, it is just a time when the sun is preparing himself to go up again, and the sky is definelty never pitch dark.
+You probably know that Iceland, like other countries in the North/South pole, gets a time in the year with “full” nights and “full” days.
+But in fact, it is just one moment in the year and it’s actually never really 24 hours of sun light because Iceland is below the polar circle.
+What does that means ?
+Concretely, the maximum pure suntime you could get during summer, would be around 21 hours.
+However, even the 3 hours left are not completely dark.
+It is just a time when the sun is preparing himself to go up again, and the sky is definelty never pitch dark.

 Thanks to my friend Quentin Dupont, we made an infographics to make it more visual for everyone.